 You need to pass skill and knowledge tests to obtain a valid motorcycle license, so a lack of proper training, experience and understanding of the rules of the road are likely reasons why so many unlicensed bikers get into accidents.

-Bloom Legal: New Orleans Motorcycle Accident Injury Attorney
+Contact Bloom Legal: New Orleans Motorcycle Accident Attorney

 When a biker is injured or killed in a motorcycle collision caused by someone else’s negligence, they should be held accountable for the pain, hardship, and losses they cause.
 At Bloom Legal, motorcycle accidents and injuries are personal.
 Firm founder Seth Bloom is a biker himself.
 He knows the joys of riding, and as an experienced New Orleans motorcycle accident attorney, he has seen first-hand the catastrophic aftermath of serious motorcycle accidents.
 He brings his passion for riding and his commitment to his clients’ well-being to every case he handles on behalf of injured bikers, working tirelessly to obtain the maximum amount of compensation available.